PerttuHamalainen/LLMCode/test_data/readme.txt

 - remove participants that did not answer the "Why art?" question
 - remove the leading "=" of one participant's answer, which causes Excel to interpret the value as a formula

-The human codes are created by us, not part of the original data.
+The human codes and themes are created by us, not part of the original data.